Online Banking

 1. It keeps you accountable.

 Saying your budget out loud makes it real.
 When you share your goals—like saving for a home renovation project or paying off credit card debt—you create a support system.
-Friends may cheer you on or even join you in your efforts.
+Friends will cheer you on or may join you in your efforts.

 2. It reduces peer pressure.